paulsonkoly/calc/Readme.md

 ## Type coercions

-There are 5 value types: integers, floats, booleans, functions and errors.
+There are 5 value types: integers, floats, booleans, functions, strings and errors.

 Arithmetic operations and relational operations work on numbers, an expression containing only integers results in integer (or error), an expression containing a float results in a float.
-Relational operations work both on numbers and booleans, logic operations work only on booleans.
+Relational operations work both on numbers, booleans and strings, logic operations work only on booleans.

-There are 5 precedence groups (from lowest to highest):
+There are 6 precedence groups (from lowest to highest):

     - relational
     - logic
     - + or -
     - * or /
     - unary minus
+    - index operator

+### Index operator

+The index operator has 2 forms: "apple" @ 1 results in p; "apple" @ 1:3 results in "pp".
+Indexing outside, or using a lower value for the upper index than the lower index results in index error.
+To avoid language ambiguity the operands have to be atoms see [language BNF](#BNF).

+### Errors

 Incorrect operations result in error, any further calculation with an error results in the same error.
 Functions as values used in calculations result in error.